|

 Tel: removed from archive

-Fax: removed from archive
+Fax: removed from archive or

 removed from archive